sachinrawat2207/quantumSolver/paper.md

 ---

 # Summary
-Bose-Einstein condensate is widely used to study turbulence in quantum system.
+The Gross-Pitaevskii equation(GPE) is a useful model to study the quantum turbulence in Bose-Einstein condensate at absolute zero temperature.

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+The Bose-Einstein condensate is a quantum fluid system and shows the behavior of superfluid.
+In quantum fluid, the wave nature of particles starts dominating i.e., the de Broglie wavelength of the particles becomes greater than the inter-atomic distances between the particles.

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
+`Quantum solver` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or